If you want to become a Notary Public in New Hampshire, complete the following steps:

 What should I do if I move or change my name?

-You must notify the Secretary of State of any changes to your address or name.
+Any changes to your address or name must be reported to the Secretary.
 Failure to do so will prevent you from receiving a renewal application.

-For name changes, you must indicate your former and new name and request a new commission reflecting your new name.
+For name changes, indicate your former and new name and request a new commission reflecting your new name.
 There is a $5 fee for a new commission.

 What is the process to renew my Notary Public commission?